 If you’re more into basketball, you’ll want to head to the Cadillac Arena to root for the Beijing Ducks.
 Their season stretches from October to March and they usually have a few home games a week.

 Speaking of sports, no visit to Beijing would be complete without a trip to the Olympic Park.
 Start off at the National Stadium, which is more commonly referred to as the Bird’s Nest due to its unique design.
 Pro tip – skip out on paying to go inside.
 It’s really not worth it.

 Right next door, you’ll find the National Aquatics Centre, which also has a way cooler nickname – the Water Cube.
 If you bring your swimsuit, you can hit the awesome water park inside.

 Tickets cost 260RMB ($38.50) during the summer and 200 ($29.65) the rest of the year.
 Summer hours are 10AM-10PM, while it closes at six in other months.

 If you keep walking north, you’ll hit the Olympic Forest Park.
 It’s the largest urban green space in all of Asia and a great place to visit to escape the chaos that otherwise overwhelms Beijing.
 Best of all, it’s totally free to visit!

 Fun fact – the Chinese capital will become the first city ever to host both the Summer and Winter games when they host the 2022 Winter Olympics.

 16. See the Amazing Acrobats

-One of the coolest things to do in Beijing is catching a performance of the amazing Chaoyang Acrobats.
-Chinese acrobatics is an art that has been handed down from generation to generation over thousands of years.
+One of the coolest things to do in Beijing is to catch a performance of the amazing Chaoyang Acrobats.
+Chinese acrobatics is an art that has been handed down from generation to generation for thousands of years.